Cary Kwanzaa Celebration

 Tips & Advice

-• Engage with the performers and presenters to learn more about the cultural significance of Kwanzaa and its principles.
+• Engage with the performers and presenters to deepen your understanding of Kwanzaa traditions.

-• Check the Town of Cary's website for any updates or specific performance schedules closer to the event date.
+• Check the Town of Cary's social media channels for any last-minute updates or special announcements.

 Frequently Asked Questions

-No, the Kwanzaa Celebration is free to attend.
+No, admission to the Cary Kwanzaa Celebration is free.

 Nearby Places (10 total)